andrebianchessi/msc/thesis/chapters/05_results.md

 to results which are significantly worse than the `E-GA` ones and possibly even worse than random guesses (see {`Masses=4`,`Test=0`}).

 ## Conclusions {#sec:conclusions}

+Especially given that the hyperparameters have been carefully chosen through trial and error (see @sec:hyperparameters), we can't make broad statements about the efficacy of the using `P-GA` instead of `E-GA`.

+Still, the results do show some very promising results because we see **many cases** in which the usage of Physics Informed Machine Learning Models in the Genetic Algorithm brought results as good as the Genetic Algorithm that performs numerical integration to evaluate the fitness of solutions; but in in a much smaller execution time.

+The results are not at all generalizable, but **they definitely show a great potential in using Physics Informed Machine Learning Models in conjunction with Genetic Algorithm for performance gains**.